bitextor/bitextor/README.md

 ```yaml
 dic: /home/user/en-fr.dic
 ```
-Option `dic` allows to specify the path to the bilingual lexicon to be used for document alignment.
+Option `dic` specifies the path to the bilingual lexicon to be used for document alignment.
 If the lexicon specified does not exist, the pipeline will try to build it using a parallel corpus provided through the variable `initCorpusTrainPrefix`:
 ```yaml
 initCorpusTrainPrefix: ['/home/user/Europarl.en-fr.train']
 ```
-This variable must contain one or more **corpora prefixes**.
+This variable must contain one or more **corpus prefixes**.
 For a given prefix (`/home/user/training` in the example) the pipeline expects to find one file `prefix`.`lang1` and another `prefix`.`lang2` (in the example, `/home/user/Europarl.en-fr.train.en` and `/home/user/Europarl.en-fr.train.fr`).
 If several training prefixes are provided, the corresponding files will be concatenated before building the bilingual lexicon.

 **Suggestion**: a number of pre-built bilingual lexica is available in the repository [bitextor-data](https://github.com/bitextor/bitextor-data/releases/tag/bitextor-v1.0).
 It is also possible to use other lexica already available, such as those in [OPUS](http://opus.nlpl.eu/), as long as their format is the same as those in the repository.